prajolshrestha/prajolshrestha.github.io/_posts/2024-02-01-productivity.md

 ## Q. How to (Read) Learn?
 ```
-1. Learn Theory + Math [For multiple iterations by taking notes] [Make your note-taking framework that best suits you]
+1. Learn Theory + Math [For multiple iterations by taking notes] [Create a note-taking framework that best suits you]
 2. Repeat
 3. Get Intuition
 4. Code